Permit Services in Coral Springs 2026: Complete Building Permit Solutions for Broward County

 Trade Permits and Coordination

 Coral Springs construction projects typically require multiple trade permits issued under the master Building Permit.
-Electrical, Plumbing, Mechanical, and Roofing permits are required for substantial work in each of those trades, with HVHZ-specific requirements applying to roofing and exterior envelope work.
+Electrical, Plumbing, Mechanical, and Roofing permits are required for work in each of those trades, with HVHZ-specific requirements applying to roofing and exterior envelope work.
 Additional permits include Pool, Fence, Driveway, Solar, and Generator permits as applicable.

 Each trade permit must be pulled by a separately licensed trade contractor maintaining current state licensure or Broward County registration, current general liability and workers' compensation insurance, and current registration with the Coral Springs Building Division.